-Our students are actively involved in both trial and appellate level litigation competitions throughout the country.
-Competitions in which our students have participated in recent years include the F. Lee Bailey, Jessup, National, Frederick Douglas, and Tax and Environmental Law Moot Court Competitions, and the American Trial Lawyers' and Louisiana State Bar Association Young Lawyers' Division Mock Trial Competitions.
+Our students are actively involved in both trial and appellate advocacy competitions throughout the country.
+Competitions in which our students have participated in recent years include the Judge John R. Brown Admiralty, Conrad B. Duberstien Bankruptcy, First Amendment, and Phillip C. Jessup International Law Moot Court Competitions; and the American Trial Lawyers' and Louisiana State Bar Association Mock Trial Competitions.
+In 2005-2006, Law Center teams won national championships in the International Criminal Court, the National Environmental Law, and the National Tax Moot Court Competitions.
 Students are eligible for course credit for participating in some of these competitions.